WisTex/Raconteur/.homeinstall/README.md

 Run hubzilla-setup.sh for an unattended installation of hubzilla.

-The script is known to work with Debian 8.3 stable (Jessie)
+The script is known to work without adjustments with

++ Hardware
+  - Mini-PC with Debian-9.2-amd64, or
+  - Rapberry 3 with Raspbian, Debian-9.3
-+ Home-PC (Debian-8.3.0-amd64)
++ DynDNS
-+ DigitalOcean droplet (Debian 8.3 x64 / 512 MB Memory / 20 GB Disk / NYC3)
+  - selfHOST.de
+  - freedns.afraid.org

+## Disclaimers

+- This script does work with Debian 9 only.
+- This script has to be used on a fresh debian install only (it does not take account for a possibly already installed and configured webserver or sql implementation).

 # Step-by-Step Overwiew